 6-11 Year Old Program

-Advanced Camper Program
+Advanced Camper Brochure

 We are very committed to the safety of the children who attend Franke Day Camp.
 Please review our Safety Guidelines.

-Meet the Supervisor
+Meet the Supervisor and the Camp Staff

 For those of you who are curious (or may have an allergy issue) about what we serve at camp, check out the following list for all of your favorite camp recipes: